weliem/bluez_inc/README.md

 # Bluez in C

 The goal of this library is to provide a clean C interface to Bluez, without needing to use DBus commands.
-Using Bluez over the DBus is quite tricky and this library does all the hard work under the hood.
+Using Bluez over the DBus is quite tricky to say the least, and this library does all the hard work under the hood.
-As a result, it looks like a 'normal' C library for Bluetooth.
+As a result, it looks like a 'normal' C library for Bluetooth!

 Todo
 * Make StartDiscovery and StopDiscovery async